wischmcj/canopyHydrodynamics/README.md

   '9_DripOnTrunk.csv' displays the two drip issue in a simple and understandable way
 <h3>Upcoming improvements</h3>
-For a sneak peak at the future of this repository, navigate to the 'productionalizing' branch, where you will see additions such as:
+For a sneak peak at the future of this repository, navigate to the '*productionalizing*' branch, where you will see additions such as:

   + Funcionality refactored into methods
   + Linter(s) added for formatting and best practices adherence